dani37x/E-lectro/README.md

   - [x] correct password with website standards
   - [x] Exists user
   - [x] Exists e-mail
+  - [x] not null validator for HTML form.
 - [x] automatic function which takes off a block from users' accounts after a specific date.
 - [x] Error handlers
 - [x] entries limiter
-- [x] Event system, which gathers errors, actions to `events.json` which will be performed by users
+- [x] Event system, which gathers errors, actions to `EVENTS.json` which will be performed by users
 - [x] Searching input for users which looking for products
 - [x] Trending rank.
 Rank searches from users.
 Function gathers users queries and creates rank with them, then they are going to appeal on searching input area.
 Disallowed words do not contribute to the total
 - [x] E-mails: